-The Lone Pilot Trail was constructed in the Soda Mountain Wilderness by the Siskiyou Mountain Club along roads that had been abandoned long before the wilderness was designated.
-Absent any funding for building actual trails, these repurposed old roads are the only way you can explore the depths of the western half of this wilderness without bushwhacking.
+The Lone Pilot Trail was constructed in the Soda Mountain Wilderness along roads that had been abandoned long before the wilderness was designated.
+These repurposed old roads are the only way you can explore the depths of the western half of this wilderness without bushwhacking.
 The Lone Pilot Trail starts and ends at the Pacific Crest Trail—you use the PCT to make a loop.
-You reach the western end of the Lone Pilot by hiking 0.8 miles up from the Pilot Rock
+You reach the western end of the Lone Pilot by hiking 0.8 miles up from the Pilot Rock Trail

 The Lone Pilot cuts in and out of ravines throughout its length, and these ravines harbor microclimates and habitats quite different from the south-facing ridges.
 A hike through an open meadow is followed by a plunge into a dense Ponderosa forest within a hundred yards.
 This forest passages provide cool relief if you hike this in summer.